cchrispy/LogicProgramQs/README.md

 ```

 #### Array spiral
 Given a positive integer N, return a N x N matrix with a spiral pattern.
+The pattern will spiral inwards starting from a corner.
 ```javascript
 myFunction(5); // [[1, 1, 1, 1, 1],
                //  [1, 0, 0, 0, 0],